On The 15th Anniversary Of Maura Murray's Disappearance, Is There A New Lead?

 The windshield was cracked, the doors were locked, and many of her personal effects were inside – but there was no trace of Maura.

-Had she been abducted by a stranger?
-Walked into the freezing woods?
-Or, as some have suggested, called someone to pick her up in order to start a new life?
+Was she abducted by a stranger?
+Did she walk into the freezing woods?
+Or, as some speculate, did she call someone to pick her up to start a new life?
 These questions are still unanswered.

 On the surface, Maura appeared to be living a normal and happy life.
 A native of Hanson, Massachusetts, she was a star athlete in high school.